xuodor/spc1000/README.md

 | | | SDL2
 ```

-## How to build on other platforms (Linux only for now)
+## How to build binaries for other platforms (Linux/Mac)
-By-products of the project is that the emulator can be built on other platforms thanks to a cross-platform UI package that replaces the Windows-only UI support in V1.0.
-Currently verified only to work on Linux but it shouldn't be difficult to get it to work on the other 2 popular platforms.
+By-products of the project is that the emulator can be built for other platforms thanks to a cross-platform UI package that replaces the Windows-only UI support in V1.0.
+Currently verified to work on Linux and Mac.

 ```
 ./get_dependencies # tinyfiledialogs